 |

-Have mercy on your lowly technician; never, ever use vinyl electrical tape inside a logging tool!
-Even if you only log shallow cool holes, tools become extremely hot internally laying around on the rig floor on sunny days, and that turns even good grades of vinyl electrical tape into a gooey annoying mess.
 For trivia buffs, vinyl electrical tape was not patented until 1946 by 3M.
-Earlier attempts to produce a workable vinyl tape failed because of compatibility problems between the adhesive and the plasticizers added to make vinyl flexible.
+Earlier attempts to produce a workable vinyl tape failed because of compatibility problems between the adhesive and the plasticizers added to make vinyl (PVC) flexible.
 Before vinyl electrical tape there was friction tape, manufactured from tar-soaked cotton and a potentially corrosive vulcanized rubber adhesive (often wrapped over rubber tape).
 Interestingly, the original standard vinyl electrical tape was yellow, followed by white, and finally the familiar black, because it performed better in ultraviolet rich sunlight, and electricians liked that it was the same color as the familiar old friction tape.
-A roll of pressure-sensitive adhesive (PSA) tape looks like a simple contrivance, but the materials science involved is quite complex.
-A typical tape will consist of a release coating, the backing film, a primer, and an adhesive, not to mention the technology that goes into making these various components function well together.

 Some Useful PSA Tapes for Logging Tool Applications

-Polyester Film Tape, that (usually) yellow stuff more commonly called Mylar, is the cheapest decent tape option for use in downhole logging tools.
-Half inch is the size to get if you intend to purchase only one width.
-It can be used to tape wires or chips in place, and half inch is just the right width to conform to irregular surfaces when taping CCL coils and the like.
-Mylar is a 130° C (266° F) class tape, usable for days to weeks up to 155° C (311° F), and for a few hours up to 175° C (347° F).
-Mylar tape often has a thermosetting rubber adhesive system which exhibits superior tackiness (stickiness), but is also made with a slightly less tacky acrylic thermosetting adhesive system.
-For maximum adhesion and solvent resistance with these thermosetting adhesives, heat curing is required, but is not usually necessary.
-In Mylar tape, we like the 3M Scotch Brand Number 56 with a one mil thick film (2.3 mil overall with adhesive); a roll of 1/2 inch 56 should be around seven dollars...a good investment.
-3M black 1318-1 with acrylic adhesive is ideal for a final light-blocking layer when taping photomultiplier tubes (PMTs) to scintillation crystals (the better back 3M 1169 with rubber adhesive has been discontinued).
-Polyester / Mylar tape is also available in a range of other colors including clear and white, and a variety of film thicknesses with one and two mil being the most common.
+Polyester (PET) Film (Mylar) Tape is the least expensive decent tape option for use in downhole logging tools.
+Half inch Mylar is the stuff to get if you intend to purchase only one type / width of tape.
+It can be used to tape wires or chips in place inside tools, and half inch is just the right width to conform to irregular surfaces when taping CCL coils and the like.
+Polyester / Mylar tape works well for assembling scintillation detectors (taping photomultiplier tubes (PMTs) to scintillation crystals) because it has good tensile strength combined with near ideal stretch characteristics.
+Mylar tape often has a thermosetting rubber adhesive system which exhibits superior initial tackiness (stickiness), but is also made with slightly less tacky acrylic and silicone thermosetting adhesive systems.
+Mylar is a 130° C (266° F) class tape in all available adhesive systems, usable for days to weeks up to 155° C (311° F), and for a few hours up to 175° C (347° F).
+Polyester / Mylar tape is usually yellow, but is also available in a range of other colors, and a variety of film thicknesses down to half mil, with one and two mil being the most common.
+In the rubber adhesive system, the yellow colored version usually exhibits the best adhesion (3M 56 and Saint-Gobain M64 are both specified at 50 oz./in. adhesion to steel, which is quite good for a high performance electronic tape).
+While the rubber adhesive exhibits good initial adhesion, it may dry out faster than other adhesives; acrylic adhesive may be a better choice if longevity is an issue.
+For maximum adhesion and solvent resistance with these thermosetting adhesives, heat curing is required, but is not usually necessary (see below).
+One mil polyester / Mylar film has a typical breaking strength of 25 lbs./in. and an elongation of around 100% at breaking.
+In Mylar tape, we like yellow 3M Scotch Brand Number 56 with a one mil thick film (2.3 mil overall with rubber thermosetting adhesive); a roll of 1/2 inch 56 should be around seven bucks, a good investment.
+Black 3M 1318-1 with acrylic adhesive is ideal for a final light-blocking layer when taping up scintillation detectors (our old favorite black 3M 1169 with rubber adhesive has been discontinued).

-Teflon Film Tape is often used for temperatures that exceed those suitable for Mylar.
+Polytetrafluoroethylene (PTFE) Film (Teflon) Tape is often used for temperatures that exceed those suitable for Mylar.
 Teflon tape is expensive, typically twenty to thirty dollars per 1/2 inch wide roll in small quantities.
-As you might imagine, it is no small engineering feat to get adhesives to perform well and reliably on the ultimate non-stick surface.
-Beware of Teflon tape in the surplus market, it is often "seconds" material with defective adhesive.
+As you might imagine, it is no small engineering feat to get adhesives to perform well and reliably on the ultimate non-stick surface (only one other known solid substance is more slippery than Teflon, diamond-like carbon).
+Beware of Teflon tape in the surplus market, it is often "seconds" material with defective adhesive (we have many rolls of surplus Teflon tape that are essentially unusable).
 Teflon tape usually has a silicone thermosetting adhesive system producing a 180° C (356° F) class tape, usable for days to weeks up to 250° C (482° F), and for a few hours up to 300° C (572° F).
 A few Teflon tape products have an acrylic thermosetting adhesive system producing a 155° C (311° F) class tape, usable for days to weeks up to 175° C (347° F), and for a few hours up to 200° C (392° F).
-Because the silicone and acrylic adhesives used are both thermosetting, maximum adhesion and solvent resistance is achieved after heat curing, but curing is not usually necessary.
-In Teflon tape, we like 3M Scotch Brand Number 62 with a two mil thick film (3.5 mil with adhesive).
+For maximum adhesion and solvent resistance with these thermosetting adhesives, heat curing is required, but is not usually necessary (see below).
+Teflon tape is available mostly in an ugly natural color ranging from grayish to tannish, and two mil film is usually the thinnest available with three and five mil film also common.
+Two mil Teflon film has a typical breaking strength of 20 lbs./in. and an elongation of 150-300% at breaking depending on film type (skived, extruded, etc.).
+In Teflon tape, we like 3M Scotch Brand Number 62 with a two mil thick film (3.5 mil with silicone thermosetting adhesive).
 It has a treated bondable backside which promotes higher adhesion to its own backing (and makes it printable), but the carrier strip is a bit of a pain to peel off.
-3M 60 is a conventional two mil thick film tape (3.5 mil with adhesive) that is easier to use if you do not need the extra bit of self-stickiness, or a printable back.
-Teflon tape is available mostly in an ugly natural color ranging from grayish to tannish, and two mil film is usually the thinnest available with three and five mil film also common.
+3M 60 is a conventional two mil thick film tape (3.5 mil with silicone thermosetting adhesive) that is easier to use if you do not need the extra bit of self-stickiness, or a printable back.
+Fluorinated ethylene propylene (FEP) film tape is a member of the Teflon family, but is optically clear and a bit softer (more conformable) than PTFE tape.

-Polyimide Film (Kapton) Tape is also sometimes seen in logging tools.
-Polyimide / Kapton tape is also expensive, typically twenty to thirty dollars per 1/2 inch wide roll in small quantities from premium suppliers like 3M, but it is also marketed by secondary sources for as little as ten dollars or so per roll.
-It has an attractive clear amber or gold color (rarely seen in water clear) and is often used as an insulating wrap around metal capacitor bodies.
-Polyimide tape is available with either silicone or acrylic thermosetting adhesive systems.
-The silicone version is a 180° C (356° F) class tape, usable for days to weeks up to 250° C (482° F), and for a few hours up to 300° C (572° F).
-The acrylic version is a 155° C (311° F) class tape, usable for days to weeks up to 175° C (347° F), and for a few hours up to 200° C (392° F).
-Again, because the acrylic and silicone adhesives used are both thermosetting, maximum adhesion and solvent resistance is achieved after heat curing, but curing is not usually necessary.
-Polyimide / Kapton tape is available in a variety of film thicknesses with one and two mil being the most common, and it is also available in antistatic versions (see below).
+Polyimide Film (Kapton) Tape is increasingly commonly used in logging tools.
+Polyimide / Kapton tape is also expensive, typically twenty to thirty dollars per 1/2 inch wide roll in small quantities from premium suppliers like 3M, but it is also marketed by secondary sources for as little as ten bucks or so per roll.
+It has an attractive clear amber or gold color (rarely seen in water clear), and is available in a variety of film thicknesses with one and two mil being the most common.
+It is also available in antistatic versions (see discussion below).
+Polyimide / Kapton tape is sometimes used as an insulating wrap around metal capacitor bodies and other electronic components (it is used as an outer wrap on our high temperature

 Thermosetting Adhesive Notes

-In order to achieve solvent resistance with thermosetting adhesives, the following cure cycles are recommended: Both Thermosetting Rubber (RT) and Acrylic (A) adhesives require three (3) hours at 120° C (250° F), two (2) hours at 135° C (275° F), or one (1) hour at 150° C (300° F).
+In order to achieve solvent resistance with thermosetting adhesives, the following cure cycles are recommended: Both Thermosetting Rubber (RT) and Acrylic (A) adhesives require three (3) hours at 120° C (250° F), or two (2) hours at 135° C (275° F), or one (1) hour at 150° C (300° F).
 Thermosetting Silicone (ST) adhesive requires three (3) hours at 260° C (500° F), and for maximum solvent resistance, 24 hours at that same temperature.

 Antistatic PSA Tape